Alfresco/alfresco-content-app/docs/extending.md

 }
 ```

-You extensions can perform the following actions at runtime:
+Your extensions can perform the following actions at runtime:

 - Register new groups with links
 - Insert new links into existing groups